-Charles, 36, asks Suze if he can afford to spend $1,400 on a vintage arcade machine.
+John, who's 45, asks Suze if he can afford to spend $19,500 on a sunroom addition.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.